devlllkk02/rizetta/README.md

 ## UI designs

-You can find the relavant Figma design for the frontend [https://www.figma.com/file/CRrHKxyNpKpkl3IrtuKOTd/Rizetta_UI?node-id=0%3A1].
+You can find the relevant Figma design for the frontend [https://www.figma.com/file/CRrHKxyNpKpkl3IrtuKOTd/Rizetta_UI?node-id=0%3A1].

 ## Available Scripts